baslie/AutoTagMate/README.md

 ## Configuration

-The plugin’s behavior is controlled via the `auto_tag.sublime-settings` file.
+The plugin’s behavior is controlled via the `auto_tag_mate.sublime-settings` file.
 A sample configuration is provided below:

 ```json
 {